 I wear my new Minnesota State necklace with the two of them in mind.
 The necklace hangs close to my heart as they are never forgotten and always remembered.
 I absolutely love it!

 Today, you can order your own necklace with the state that speaks to your heart.
 It might be the place where you got engaged or married.
 It may be where you had your first child.
-It could be the location where something happened which changed your life forever.
+It could be the location where something happened that changed your life forever.
 Whatever it is, I’d love to know your story, so please let me know!

 Home is where the heart is….and that is often not even where you live.